 4. Decides that the Chair of the Working Group may devote at least half of its annual session to redoubling its efforts to elaborate a draft United Nations declaration on the promotion of and full respect for the human rights of people of African descent;

-5. Decides that all public meetings of the Working Group will be webcast on the UN Web TV and the Chair will determine which segment of each session will be made public, in line with the Programme of Work;
+5. Reiterates that, in accordance with Council decision 56/115 of 10 July 2024, all public meetings of the Working Group will be webcast on the UN Web TV;

 6. Requests the Chair of the Working Group to submit an annual report on its sessions to the Human Rights Council;